DerGuru/The-Resonant/Chapters/P2-15 - Archive Sabotage.md

 “Hurry” Milo said softly behind him.
 “Right now we’re adjacent to a camera that eats souls.”

-Lina bumped Milo’s shoulder—a fond rebuke.
+Lina bumped Milo’s shoulder - a fond rebuke.

 Jason glanced down the dark corridor toward Special Collections.
 The Gen‑3 monitor was a square of sleep in the gloom.
 It did not blink.
 It did not wake.
 It kept its secret like a good archivist: stubborn, boring, exact.